HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 2 tablespoons dried Rosemary, crushed with a mortar and pestle or in a spice grinder

-When making it for yourself, feel free to play around with the herbs and spices, and the amounts used to create and personalize your signature blend of distinctive flavors and combination of taste to season your favorite dishes.
+When making it for yourself, feel free to play around with the herbs and spices and the amounts used to create and personalize your signature blend of distinctive flavors and combinations of tastes to season your favorite dishes.
 [2] To make it, add all of the herbs and spices to a mixing bowl and then stir to combine.
 Store the mixture in a glass jar with a tight-fitting lid in a cool, dry cupboard.
-Herbes de Provence will last for between six months to a year, depending on the herbs and spices’ freshness when they’re blended.
+Herbes de Provence will last six months to a year, depending on the freshness of the herbs and spices when blended.

 Picture the recipe step-by-step...